Psychology of us

 A mountain of research supports the effectiveness of various forms of online therapy.
 Over 20 years of scientific studies have established that online therapy can work as effectively as face-to-face therapy.

-A common concern is that Skype is too impersonal for therapy.
-However, as more of us connect with friends and family via Skype, our comfort levels with online communication increase.
-Plus high-quality webcams are increasingly inexpensive or standard on most computers and Internet connections are strong and fast enough to accommodate online conversations.
+A common concern is that online is too impersonal for therapy.
+However, as more of us connect with friends and family via online therapy, our comfort levels with online communication increase.

 How does it work?